 If you are restricted by property style, French doors are popular.
 They are ideal for cottages, terraced houses or to blend in with traditional features.
 French doors come fully glazed, with decorative bars, midrails and other options in their design.

 French doors will be the cheapest option but can only open up the opening as far as the doors, and their hinges will allow.
+It’s another consideration when comparing sliding doors with other types of doors.

 How much space do aluminium doors take up?